grafbase/extensions/extensions/postgres/README.md

 *   **Returning Data:** All mutations support a `returning` selection set, allowing you to fetch data about the affected rows within the same database transaction.
 *   **Performance:** Each mutation executes as a single SQL statement.

-### Supported PostgreSQL Versions
+### Supported Postgres Versions

-We primarily test against the latest stable PostgreSQL version.
-The extension relies on SQL features, particularly JSON/JSONB functions, available in PostgreSQL.
-Therefore, the minimum supported version is **PostgreSQL 9.4**.
+We primarily test against the latest stable Postgres version.
+The extension relies on SQL features, particularly JSON/JSONB functions, available in Postgres.
+Therefore, the minimum supported version is **Postgres 9.4**.